 Life insurance provides a simple way for you to give a significant gift to charity, with tax benefits that you can enjoy during your lifetime.

-Giving life insurance through your community foundation is one of the simplest ways to make a significant contribution to your community and establish your legacy of giving.
+Giving life insurance through Four County Community Foundation is one of the simplest ways to make a significant contribution to your community and establish your legacy of giving.
 You can make a gift when life insurance is no longer needed for personal financial wealth replacement.
 You may receive a number of tax benefits, including reduced income taxes and estate taxes.
-And, if you choose to continue paying premiums through your community foundation, you will be entitled to a charitable contribution deduction of up to 50 percent of your adjusted gross income.
+And, if you choose to continue paying premiums through the Foundation, you will be entitled to a charitable contribution deduction of up to 50 percent of your adjusted gross income.

-You can replace the dollar value of an asset transferred to your community foundation with a life insurance policy.
+You can replace the dollar value of an asset transferred to the Foundation with a life insurance policy.
 Or you can use regular payments from a Charitable Gift Annuity or Charitable Remainder Trust to establish an irrevocable life insurance trust.
 The trust can purchase insurance on your life to benefit your heirs.
-This way, you can make a gift to your community foundation and replace the value of this gift within your estate with life insurance proceeds.
+This way, you can make a gift to Four County Community Foundation and replace the value of this gift within your estate with life insurance proceeds.
 To learn more about gifts of life insurance, please contact Kathy Dickens.

 Everybody wins when you make a gift of appreciated stock to your community foundation.
 Your gains are put to good use.
 Your gift of stock is reinvested in your community, and it qualifies for an immediate tax deduction based on the full fair market value.